Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation: Preliminaries

-As one technique of imitation learning (IL) method, behavior cloning (BC) aims at directly mimicking the decision policy given a set of state-action pairs $\mathcal{D} = \{<s_{i}, a_{i}>\}_{i=1}^{N}$, where N represents the number of samples.
-Therefore, it is a supervised learning problem by minimizing the statistical distance between action $a_{i}$ and parameterized function approximator $\mathbf{F}$$(s_{i};\theta)$:
+As one technique of behavior cloning method in imitation learning (IL) field, deep imitation learning (DIL) aims at directly mimicking the decision policy given a set of image state-action pairs $\mathcal{D} = \{<s_{i}, a_{i}>\}_{i=1}^{N}$, where N represents the number of samples.
+Therefore, it is a supervised learning problem by minimizing the statistical distance between action $a_{i}$ and parameterized function approximator $\mathbf{F}$$(s_{i};\psi)$:

 where $\mathcal{L}$ indicates loss function.
 Usually, we assume the action $a^{\mathbf{E}}$ is directly from a human expert which means the Eq. \ref{bc} can be reformulated as: